Since this project

 dashboard (below convertible power top switch).
 The switch

-appears to be the same as that used on dashboards of the Shelby Cobra.
+appears to be the same switch as used on the Shelby Cobra.

 Speedway 350 “small letter” tires (note: when car was